SELab-2/OSOC-6/README.md

 #### Deployment diagram

-We provide an overview on the different layers, what technologies are used within those layers and how they communicate in our [deployment diagram].
+We provide an overview on the different layers, what technologies are used within those layers and how they communicate in our [deployment diagram](documentation/OSOC-deployment-diagram.vpd.svg).

 #### Component overview